dwildt/friday/README.md

 Runs the linter on all JavaScript files in the `js/` directory.

+### `npm coverage`

+Generates a coverage report for the tests, showing how much of the code is covered by tests.
+The coverage percentages are displayed in the console and a detailed report is generated in the `coverage/` directory.

 ## Project Standards

 Please see `GEMINI.md` for information on project standards and contribution guidelines.